carlosbrando/rails21-book/text/01_ActiveRecord/08_polymorphic_url.markdown

 ## Polymorphic url

-Helper methods for polymorphic URL are used as a more elegant solution to renamed routes when you're working with an object from **ActiveRecord**.
+Helper methods for polymorphic URL are used as a more elegant solution to renamed routes when you're working with **ActiveRecord**.

 These methods come in handy when you want to generate the URL for a **RESTful** resource without specifying the type it is going to be associated with.

 It is very simple to work with them.
-Take a look at a few examples (commented out is how the same thing is done in Rails' versions prior to 2.1):
+Take a look at a few examples (commented out is how the same thing is done in versions of Rails prior to 2.1):

 	record = Article.find(:first)
 	polymorphic_url(record) #-> article_url(record)